ericman314/pinewood-bluetooth/README.md

+# pinewood-bluetooth

+Client web app for the pinewood derby track setup.

 # How it works

-There are three actors in this system:
+There are three parts to the complete pinewood derby track setup:

 1. Web server
-2. Client browser
+2. Client web app (this repository)
 3. Track and bluetooth peripheral

 The web server provides API endpoints to save and restore race data.
 It also serves the React web app.
 It uses Node.js, express, and MariaDB.